Does My Car Insurance Cover Me If I Cross the US Border?

 However, you should contact your insurance provider before your trip to obtain a “Motor Vehicle Liability Card / Canada Inter-province” insurance card, which is available at no additional charge from your insurance carrier.
 If you do not have the Canada-specific insurance card, you may be liable for a fine if a Canadian police officer requests your proof of insurance.

 If you are moving to Canada as a permanent resident, you will need to swap your current car insurance policy for a Canadian policy.
-If you are traveling on a tourist visa, however, your current policy — with a Canadian insurance card — will cover you for any damage or liability claims during the course of your vacation.
+If you are traveling on a tourist visa, however, your current policy — with a Canadian insurance card — will cover you for any damage or auto liability claims claims during the course of your vacation.

 When traveling to Canada in your own car, you will need to pack several important documents.
 These are: proof of U.S. citizenship (most often a passport, but you may also use a birth certificate for children younger than 16), your vehicle registration and your Canadian insurance card.
+If you frequently travel, it’s smart to compare auto insurance companies that offer the right policy for you.

 Driving in Mexico